Harishchandragad: Temple of Harishchandreshwar

 This temple is marvelous example of the fine art of carving sculptures out of stones that prevailed in ancient India.
 It is about 16 m high from its base.
 Around this temple there a few caves & ancient water tanks.
 The river Mangal Ganga is said to originate from one of the tanks located close to the temple.
 The top of the temple resembles construction with the north-Indian temples.
 A similar temple is situated in Buddha-Gaya.
 Here we can see many tombs, in which a typical construction is seen.
 These are built by well-finished arranging stones one on top of the other.
 There are three main caves near the temple.
 The cisterns near the temple provide drinking water.
 A short distance away, another temple called Kashitirtha is located.
 The fascinating thing about this temple is that it has been carved out from a single huge rock.
 There are entrances from all four sides.
 On the main entrance there are sculptures of faces.
 These are faces of guards of the temple.
-On the left side of the entrance is a Devsnagsri inscription, which is about saint Changdev.
+On the left side of the entrance is a Devnagri inscription, which is about saint Changdev.